Wonders of Illinois

 This family house was built in 1904 in the Prairie School style.
 Designed by Frank Lloyd Wright.
 The building is inspired by the Japanese aesthetic, searching the harmony between the interior of the building and its surroundings.
 The interior with its furniture, windows, and door panels is one of the best-preserved of all buildings of Wright.

 Historical skyscraper – 153 m tall, dark-colored building in Art Deco style.
 It was built in 1929.
 The building has 37 floors and is covered with black granite, adorned with ornamentation in Art Deco style.
 The building is topped with a gold-covered tower.

 This gorgeous historical skyscraper was built in 1927.
-It is 159 m high and has 40 floors and for some time period was the world’s tallest building outside New York City.
+It is 159 m high, has 40 floors, and for some time period was the world’s tallest building outside New York City.

 A residential district where some 25 properties have been designed by Frank Lloyd Wright – the greatest architect of the United States.
 In total, more than 80 properties here have been designed in the Prairie School style – the first indigenous architectural style of the United States.
 The largest concentration of early modern architecture in the world.
 Besides these buildings also many other structures here have architectural and artistic value.

 This impressive historical skyscraper was constructed in 1924.
 The building has two towers.
 The tallest has 30 floors and is 130 m tall, it is topped by an enormous clock and designed to resemble the Giralda tower of Sevilla’s Cathedral in Spain.

 One of the best examples of Chicago School in architecture – an early skyscraper.
 This office building was constructed in 1905.
 It is 49.5 m tall and has 14 floors.